-Compared to the rest of the Oklahoma City market, the Downtown Oklahoma City region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Oklahoma City market, the Downtown Oklahoma City region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 47 listings have come on the market, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 80 listings have been made available, so you'll want to check back regularly for new listings.
+About 1% of the available leases in the Downtown Oklahoma City are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,810 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are close to 2 stories.
-Most buildings in this area were built in 1936 and are Class B.
+Even though the median size is 3,810 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are close to 3 floors.
+Most buildings in this region were built in 1932 and are Class B.

 This area is fairly equally mixed residential and commercial.
-Company management is the dominant industry in this area.
+Company management is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Downtown Oklahoma City occupants.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.